douglas86/ci-pp5-property-api/Readme.md

 Passing login test
 ![passing_login_test.png](assets/docs/testing/authentication/passing_login_test.png)

-If you try to login, but you are not registered
+If you try to log in, but you are not registered
 ![when_user_is_not_register_failing_test.png](assets/docs/testing/authentication/when_user_is_not_register_failing_test.png)

 Test if a user can log out